 December | January 20 |

 There are penalties for both late filing and late payment of Idaho Sales and Use Tax.
-If you fail to file on time, you will pay the greater of either 5% of the tax due per month (with a maximum fine of 25%) or $10.
-This applies for those with zero returns as well – there will be a $10 fee for not filing your zero return.
+If you fail to file on time and are not in tax compliance, you will pay the greater of either 5% of the tax due per month (with a maximum fine of 25%) or $10.
+This applies to those with zero returns as well – there will be a $10 fee for not filing your zero tax return.

-For those that pay their sales and use tax remittance late, you will be charged 0.5% of the tax due per month late with a maximum penalty of 25%.
+For those that pay their sales and use tax remittance late, you will be charged interest based on the year in which the tax was due.
+A full table of interest rates is available here.

-If you operate or do business in Idaho and are interested in software or tools to help you reduce the cost and time of calculating sales tax due in the state, consider TaxTools.
-The TaxTools software offers a range of features such as sorting, data reviewing, and rate calculation to streamline the process of determining what should be collected and from whom.
-It can be integrated with your existing ecommerce solution or used as a standalone tool for your site.
+If you operate or do business in Idaho and are interested in software or tools to help you reduce the cost and time of calculating sales tax due in the state, consider the TaxTools tax calculator.
+The TaxTools software offers a range of features such as sorting, data reviewing, and a tax calculator to streamline the process of determining what should be collected and from whom.
+It can be integrated with your existing eCommerce solution or used as a standalone tool for your site.
 Contact us today to learn more or to sign up for a free trial.